AdobeDocs/campaign-web.en/help/v8/landing-pages/get-started-lp.md

 >[!CAUTION]
 >
 >Landing pages that you create in the Campaign Web user interface are different from the web forms created from the client console.
-You cannot display or edit web forms in the Campaign Web user interface.
+You cannot display or edit web forms created in the client console in the Campaign Web user interface.
 >
->Learn more on web forms in the [Campaign console documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/content/webapps.html){target="_blank"}.
+>Learn more on web forms in the [Campaign v8 (console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/content/webapps.html){target="_blank"}.

 Landing pages key capabilities are listed below: